DaveFriedman/JHU2-GetData_Project/README.md

 This project takes data from the Human Activity Recognition Using Smartphones dataset, cleans, combines, and performs some summarization and analysis.
 This analysis creates 2 products:

 * A dataframe that combines the Test and Train datasets, which includes 30 subjects, 6 activities per subject, multiple observations per activity and 561 features of those recorded observations, and
-* a file, "tidy.csv", which contains for each subject's activities, the mean of observations for features related to the standard deviation and the mean. "tidy.csv" will be written to your working directory.
+* a file, "tidy.csv", which contains for each subject's activities, the mean of observations for features related to the standard deviation and the mean. "tidy.txt" will be written to your working directory.

 #### Usage